Keetup/wc-filterordersbypaymentmethod/readme.txt

-=== WC - Filter Orders by Payment Method ===
+=== Filter Orders by Payment Method for WooCommerce ===
-Contributors: deomandeo
+Contributors: deomandeo, damianolivier
 Stable tag: 1.0
 Tested up to: Wordpress 5.2, WooCommerce 4.1
 Requires at least: Wordpress 4.6, WooCommerce 4.0
 License: GPL v2 or later

-This is a very simple but usefull Plugin
+This is a very simple but usefull Plugin for WooCommerce

 == Description ==